eyeem/Public-API/endpoints/venues/GET_venues_search.md

-# GET /venues/search
+# GET /venues/search    >>X-Api-Version 2.2.0<<
 ***
 `/venues/search`

 ### Description
 ***
 Retrieves venues for a specific location and topics for each venue.
+Additionally, the current city album is returned.
+If the X-hourOfDay header is provided, topic suggestions are filtered according to their relevance (ex: breakfast in the morning, dinner at night)

 ### Parameters
 ***